HammsN/PDF_Converter/README.md

 # PDF Converter
-Python script to convert to pdf from terminal
+Python script to convert to pdf from terminal via connecting to ilovepdf using playwright

 # Installation
 Download .exe or run .bat file